tjwick/puppet-katello_client/README.md

 # PUPPET-KATELLO_CLIENT

-This module provides configuration and management of the katello client and leverages the custom type of jlaska/puppet-subscription_manager to handle registration and consumption of  katello subscriptions using subscription-manager.
+This module provides configuration and management of the katello client and leverages the custom type of jlaska/puppet-subscription_manager to handle registration and consumption of katello content subscriptions.

 ## License